brianmtreese/briantree.se/_posts/2024/08/2024-08-19-css-shapes-the-ultimate-guide-02-what-are-css-shapes.md

 ---
 layout: post
-title: "CSS Shapes: The Ultimate Guide 02 - What are CSS Shapes?"
+title: "CSS Shapes: What are They?"
 date: "2024-08-19"
 video_id: "wMosP8UQWpQ"
 categories: